ritamdas2/CovidWebApp/README.md

 Firebase will host this web application at the following link:

-(https://tempcovid-48205.firebaseapp.com/) --> currently experiencing authentication errors, please download this project and host locally (refer to video and text below)
+(https://tempcovid-48205.firebaseapp.com/) --> This project can be downloaded hosted locally if you prefer (refer to video and text below)

 Refer to Firebase Docs for more info (https://firebase.google.com/docs/web/setup)